mOctave/weftspace/README.md

 Weftspace is currently available as a Java library, and there are plans in place to provide Python and NodeJS support as well.

 Please see the [README for the Java library](java/README.md) for installation and usage instructions.

+## Contributing and Contact Information

+All forms of contribution are welcome!
+If you've found a bug, want a feature, or would like to contribute your own code to Weftspace, feel free to open an issue or PR.
+You can reach me anytime on the Endless Sky Discord or by email (moctave31415@gmail.com).